soft9000/RssIO/README.md

 Once burned to the output folder the RSS file therein will link to the same.

 Work in progress, but 5 9's is good enough to share?

+# NexusProject
+RssSite is presently a work in progress.
+Everything else is o.k for you to use in your own.